fanfanccluo/statistical-analysis-in-R/README.md

 # Find the best biomarker of recent substance use
 This is a project for COGS137(Practical Data Science in R) at UCSD

+## Introduction

-Feel free to check out the details using this [link](https://github.com/fanfanccluo/Substance-use-analysis-in-R/cs01.html)
+Feel free to check out further details using this [link](https://github.com/fanfanccluo/Substance-use-analysis-in-R/cs01.html)